Webhook event catalogue

 v1.collection.payment_request.paid | The request balance reaches 0 |

-v1.collection.payment_request.cancelled | The request is unpaid and is cancelled |
+v1.collection.payment_request.cancelled | The request is cancelled by the user or after a payment is rejected |

 v1.collection.payment_request.payment.created | Reserved for future use.
 Intended to represent an initial state |